teo-tsirpanis/Farkle/docsrc/content/choosing-a-parser.md

 ### Operator precedence support

 FParsec and FsYacc support operator precedence and associativity to more intuitively write grammars (and automatically resolve LALR conflicts in the latter case).
-The former does it with a special type, and the latter has direct support in the grammar definition files.
+The former does it [via a special type][FParsec-operators], and the latter has direct support in the grammar definition files.

 Farkle does not yet support operator precedence but will add it in a future release.
 Until then, productions will have to be written in a way that does not produce LALR conflicts.

 ### Whitespace/comment handling

 FParsec's approach to handling whitespace and comments is the most tedious of the three.
 Users have to manually state every place whitespace might appear.
-Comments are much harder to implement, requiring constructs like `charsTillString`.
+Comments are not directly supported either.

 Comments in FsLex are still nontrivial but more manageable since their presence does not affect FsYacc at all, thanks to the lexer/parser separation.